MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/overview.md

 ## Azure VM migration

 Windows Admin Center integrates Azure IaaS deployment into Storage Migration Service.
-It lets you avoid building new servers and VMs in the Azure portal by hand prior to deploying your workload - and possibly missing required steps and configuration.
+It lets you avoid building new servers and VMs in the Azure portal by hand prior to deploying your workload.
+It also lets you avoid possibly missing required steps and configuration.
 Windows Admin Center can deploy the Azure IaaS VM, configure its storage, join it to your domain, install roles, and then set up your distributed system.

 The following video shows how to use Storage Migration Service to migrate to Azure VMs.